Meeting and surpassing all audience expectations every day.

 Megan, first of all, Rush Limbaugh's the last person who should be taking the moral high ground with anyone.

-I mean, that's that's a little silly.
+I mean, that's a little silly.

 He can't point out meanness when he perceives it.